Self-Guided Walking Tour

 Staying Active at Drexel

 No matter what the game of choice may be, our Dragons are fierce!
-We compete on 18 Division I men’s and women’s sports teams, and also offer 34 club, 22 intramural league, and 15 tournament sports.
-Although the Daskalakis Athletic Center (also known as the DAC) and our award-winning Recreation Center are generally thought of as the hub of our recreational facilities, our campus has a wide variety of indoor and outdoor fields and courts — stretching from Buckley Field at 33rd and Arch streets to the Vidas Athletic Complex at 43rd Street and Powelton Avenue.
+We compete on 18 Division I men's and women's sports teams, and also offer 33 club, 17 intramural league, and 30+ tournament sports.
+Although the Daskalakis Athletic Center (also known as the DAC) and our award-winning Recreation Center are generally thought of as the hub of our recreational facilities, our campus has a wide variety of indoor and outdoor fields and courts, including the Vidas Athletic Complex at 43rd Street and Powelton Avenue.

 The Famous Mario the Magnificent